VoThiKimTrang06101997/Image_Reconstruction_using_Genetic_Algorithm/README.md

 ```

 ### Roulette Wheel
-This is a selection algorithm that I have implemented which helps in selection of individuals for reproduction
+This is a selection algorithm that have been implemented which helps in selection of individuals for reproduction

 ```
 def __createCumulativeProabilities___():